Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 Hot Water Heater Venting

-Vents are usually metal ducting that captures fumes and exhaust from your hot water heater and directs them outside.
-They may also have an air inlet to bring in fresh air for combustion.
+A vent is usually metal ducting that captures fumes and exhaust from your hot water heater and directs them outside.
+It may also have an air inlet to bring in fresh air for combustion.

-I prefer to have outdoor mounted hot water heaters because it avoids all the headaches and potential dangers.
-If you do decide to use a unit that requires venting, follow the manufacturers directions carefully.
+I prefer to have outdoor-mounted tiny house water heaters because they avoid all the headaches and potential dangers posed by venting.
+If you do decide to use a unit that requires venting, follow the manufacturer’s directions carefully.

 Preventing a hot water heater from freezing

-Another area that you can go wrong with hot water heaters in a tiny house is having pipes freeze.
-Most units today have some sort of frost prevention mechanisms, usually a heating coil for outdoor mounted units.
-Indoor mounted units don’t really have to worry about this.
+Another area where you can go wrong with tiny house water heaters is having your pipes freeze.
+Most units today have some sort of frost prevention mechanisms — usually a heating coil for outdoor-mounted units.
+Indoor-mounted units don’t really have to worry about this.

 You want to try to minimize the PEX lines outside your heated space and, where possible, insulate and apply heating strip tape to them for frost prevention.